pytchlang/pytch-tutorials/bunner/tutorial.md

 {{< commit simple-car-sprite >}}

-We want to start the cars moving when the green flag is clicked, so I want to make that name available.
-I will import the Python random number code as wel because we will use that to select the different costumes.
+We want to start the cars moving when the green flag is clicked.
+I import the Python random number code, because we will use that to select the different costumes.

-{{< commit import-green-flag >}}
+{{< commit import-random-module >}}

 ### Designing the traffic